For Birth Partners

 While many Dads-to-be might be literally “dragged” along for their first session, they are usually the biggest advocates afterwards, and often provide many referals to the course.

 What do I need to do?

 The best thing a birthing mother needs is for her partner to be a calm, supportive assistant.
 By learning specialised skills, simple breathing, and specific techniques you’re going to become an integral asset to the birthing team.
 This feels so much better than sitting on the sidelines, hoping for the best.
 Your partner will be very grateful too.

 Can I use this stuff for myself?

-Never forget that the skills learnt in the course can be applied to many areas in life – so it might be that you find yourself using your “hypnobirthing skills” in the office, work place, sports field, or in times of conflict.
-And of course, there will be plenty of time with a newborn, toddler, child (and one day a teenager) to use these skills to cope with the challenges of parenting.
+Remember that the skills learnt in the course can be applied to many areas in life – so it might be that you find yourself using your “relaxation skills” in the office, work place, sports field, or in times of conflict.
+And of course, there will be plenty of time with a newborn, toddler, child (and one day a teenager) to use these techniques to cope with the challenges of parenting.

 If you’re still sceptical, that is fine.
 It’s normal.
 Helen suggests you to come along with an open mind and you might be very pleasantly surprised.

 The body and mind work at their optimum when relaxed and free of tension.

 When your partner is birthing your baby using HypnoBirthing® techniques, what she will experience is similar to the daydreaming or focusing that occurs when you are engrossed in a book or starting at a fire.
 She will be conversant and in good spirits – totally relaxed, but fully in control.
 She will be aware of her body’s contractions, but will be able to determine the extent to which she feels the surge.
 Both of you will experience your birthing in an atmosphere of calm and relaxation, without the fear and tension that cause the mother pain.
 Her body’s natural anaesthesia (endorphins) will replace the stress hormones that cause pain.